 Meditation: Not to go all woo-woo on you, but personally I find a lot of value in simply being quiet and listening for the Holy Spirit’s promptings.
 You can meditate on verses, or take in silence.

-Keep a List: Recently I started the practice of writing down all the prayer requests from my friends and family as well as the biggest items on my heart.
-I’ve done that before, but this time I put it somewhere very visible at the front of my planner.
-Now when I sit down to plan my day or my week, I have that list right in front of me and I actually remember to pray about it.
+Keep a List: I like to write down all the prayer requests from my friends and family as well as the biggest items on my heart.
+Some places you can write it down include your planner, journal or even on a list on your phone.
 Bonus: since I have been in the habit, I can actually follow up with the people I’ve been praying for and ask them how it’s going!

 Prayer App: Echo is pretty cool.